 This information is collected to enable us to contact you in regard to the event and we ask for medical and emergency contact information so that we can avoid giving you any tasks which may not be appropriate for your condition and in case of accident or illness we can understand more appropriate first aid needs.

-Online contact forms – When a visitor submits a website form, it is checked through an automated spam detection service.
+Online membership and contact forms – When a visitor submits a website form, it is checked through an automated spam detection service.
 No personal data is stored on the website.

 Data will be kept for a minimum of 6 years from the date of registration, as required under contract law.
 Following this, paper forms will be cross-cut shredded and electronic data will be deleted from all computer drives, cloud storage, and back-up media.